Cabin in the Blue Ridge mountains

 Pool table - Appalachian Promise - Mount Laurel Cabin Rentals - Blue Ridge, Georgia

 If you feel up to it, you can hike the short, yet steep half mile trail up to the summit.
 It’s a challenge, but totally worth it for the great workout and sense of accomplishment.
 Plan at least 3 hours due to the 2 hour total driving time.
+It’s definitely worth the drive in my opinion.

-The Black Sheep in Blue Ridge, Georgia
+The Black Sheep in Blue Ridge, GA

 Day 3

 9:00am – Enjoy a delicious home cooked breakfast at Serenity Garden Cafe in downtown Blue Ridge.
 The quaint garden like setting, friendly service, and tasty omelets are sure to put you in a good mood for the rest of the morning.
+I loved the unique design and the water garden.
+The omelets were decent enough and the potatoes perfectly cooked.

 White water rafting in Tennessee

-Blue Ridge Olive Oil Company - historic downtown Blue Ridge, Georgia
+Olive Oil shop in Blue Ridge, Georgia

-Hot tub at Appalachian Promise - Mount Laurel Cabin rentals in Blue Ridge, Georgia
+Hot tub at Appalachian Promise - Mount Laurel Cabin rentals

 6:00pm – Visit the lovely downtown area one last time.
 You will never get enough of this quaint setting.
 Pick one last restaurant for dinner.
 Christie’s Courtyard Grill, Southern Charm, and The Vine Wine Bar and Bistro Restaurant are all great options which provide a casual, yet classy setting.